Why re-open Antelope Butte?

 The Antelope Butte Foundation has taken a strategic and methodical approach in developing this project, and is focusing on a long term vision to ensure the recreation area is successful.
 An advantageous 501(c)3 non-profit status has been awarded to the foundation, and will play an integral part of the success of Antelope Butte.
 Under a nonprofit structure, any excess revenues are rolled back into the operations, for such things as programs and maintenance.

-Antelope Butte will be successful by repositioning itself as a year round recreational facility.
+Antelope Butte will be successful by positioning itself as a year round recreational facility.
 Besides traditional winter operations, developing into a year round recreation facility will be a cornerstone to Antelope Butte’s success.

 Located on a scenic byway between Yellowstone National Park and Mount Rushmore, an estimated 330,000 people drive by the entrance of Antelope Butte each summer.
 There is enormous opportunity to capitalize on this tourist traffic.
 Activities such as scenic chairlift rides to 9,400 feet, zip lining, frisbee disk golf, mountain biking, music festivals, not to mention providing food and beverage services to hungry, road weary passengers, will be offered.